There’s a spiritual bliss about doing things for their own sake. But getting there isn’t as easy as it sounds.

 “Martha, Martha, you are worried and distracted by many things; there is need of only one thing.
 Mary has chosen the better part, which will not be taken away from her.”

 Unfortunately, it’s an understanding of the passage that has carried into present day.
-Over the years, I’ve heard too many sermons extol the virtues of Mary the “be-er” at the expense of poor Martha the “doer.”
+Over the years, I’ve heard too many preachers and theologians extol the virtues of Mary the “be-er” at the expense of poor Martha the “doer.”

 But if you read the verses closely, you’ll find that they don’t specify either the kind of work that Martha was doing or “the better part” that Mary has chosen.
 In fact, it’s difficult to determine what was really going on — aside from the fact that Mary was focused on Jesus while Martha was distracted by other things.